-- 57A.
-When sentence may be deferred under section 7(eb) - 57B.
+57A.
+When sentence may be deferred under section 7(eb) 5711. when sentence may be deterred under section 7(eb)

+- 57B.
 Grant of bail and review - 57C.
 Alteration of date to which sentencing deferred - 57D.
 When order deferring sentence may be revoked - 57E.
 Referral of offender to Supreme Court when that court made order deferring sentence